iiecasligen/FMFCC-V/README.md

 The complete FMFCC-V dataset can be downloaded from https://pan.baidu.com/s/xxxxxxxxxxxxxxxxxxxxxx (Password: xxxx).

-A part of FMFCC-V dataset used in the FMFCC-V competition can be downloaded from https://pan.baidu.com/s/1yaBcMP7ckvVI8KGf_Avk7Q (Password: 2021).
+A part of FMFCC-V dataset can be downloaded from https://pan.baidu.com/s/1yaBcMP7ckvVI8KGf_Avk7Q (Password: 2021).

 The structure of FMFCC-V dataset is:
 ```